 - While the crust is in the fridge, preheat the oven to 425˚f / 220˚c.
 Cut a piece of parchment slightly larger than the pie dish.
 Line with the parchment paper and fill with pie weights or dried beans, filling right to the bottom of the crimps.

 - Place the pie tin on a baking sheet, and place in the oven.
 Bake for 20 minutes, or until the edges are slightly golden brown.
-Remove from the oven, remove the parchment paper and beans, and brush the edges and crust with egg wash.
-Return to the oven and bake for a further 10 minutes, until evenly golden.
+Remove from the oven, and remove the parchment paper and beans.
+Return to the oven and bake for a further 5-10 minutes, until evenly golden.
+(You want to blind bake this crust as it then bakes at a low temperature)

 - Remove from the oven and allow to cool completely on a wire rack.